genossen/peoples-permacomputer/README.md

 courageous--sometimes breathtaking--in its efforts to allow the lay person to realise their access to an electronic computer.

-Need we speak of the hetereogenous array of kit computers and their attendant clubs and magazines?
-Some of mention are influenc
+Need we speak of the heterogenous array of kit computers and their attendant clubs and magazines?
+Some of mention are entire influential computing platforms in their own right:

+- Altair 8800
+- Apple I and II
+- Commodore 64 and the VIC-20

 ## The People's Permacomputer